 Klamath River Dams

-For nearly 100 years, dams on the Klamath have blocked salmon and steelhead from reaching hundreds of miles of habitat, and have harmed water quality for people and wildlife.
-Four dams – J.C.
-Boyle, Copco No. 1, Copco No. 2, and Iron Gate – built between 1908 and 1962, will soon be coming down.
+For nearly 100 years, dams on the Klamath River have blocked salmon and steelhead trout from reaching more than 400 miles of habitat, encroached on Indigenous culture, and harmed water quality for people and wildlife.
+But now, four dams – J.C.
+Boyle, Copco No. 1, Copco No. 2, and Iron Gate – built between 1908 and 1962, are coming down.
 This river restoration project will have lasting benefits for the river, salmon, and communities throughout the Klamath Basin.

 Dam removal will restore access to more than 300 miles of habitat for salmon.
 It will also improve water quality – currently, toxic algae in the reservoirs behind the dams threaten the health of people as well as fish.

 But perhaps more important than the size of the dams is the amount of collaboration and the decades of hard work that have made this project possible.
 American Rivers has been fighting to remove the dams since 2000.
 Thanks to the combined efforts of the Karuk and Yurok tribes, irrigators, commercial fishing interests, conservationists, and many others, our goal of a healthy, free-flowing river is now within reach.